lichen-community-systems/Flocking/docs/responding-to-user-input.md

 # Responding to User Input #

 There are a variety of ways to connect your Flocking instruments up to sources of user input such as user interface components or touch events.
-The simplest but perhaps least expressive way to trigger events based on user input is with the _flock.ugen.mouse_ unit generators.
-Alternatively, you can map browser events from user interface components (e.g. buttons, sliders, pianos, whatever) to input value changes on your synths.
+The simplest but perhaps least expressive way to trigger events based on user input is with the `flock.ugen.mouse` unit generators.
+Alternatively, you can map browser events from user interface components (e.g. buttons, sliders, pianos, whatever) to value changes on your synth's inputs.

-## Browser Unit Generators ##
+## Using the Browser Unit Generators ##

 The _flocking-ugens-browser.js_ file contains unit generators that are specifically dependent on browser-based technology, such as DOM events.
-In particular, the _flock.ugen.mouse_ collection of unit generators provide a means to represent user input as a "signal" or stream of samples directly within your synth.
+In particular, the _flock.ugen.mouse_ collection of unit generators provide a means to treat user input as a signal directly within your synth.
 The advantage of these unit generators is that they can provide a constant stream of values and can be easily smoothed.
-The downside is that the input modality is hard-coded in your synth design, whereas an event-based approach outside the unit generator graph will make it easier to change the source of events later.
+The downside is that the input modality is hard-coded in your synth design, whereas an event-based approach outside the unit generator graph will make it easier to change the source of events later, or to have multiple simultaneous sources of input.

 For more information about the mouse unit generators, see the [Mouse Unit Generators](ugens/mouse.md) documentation.